labianchin/12factor-en_US/presentation.md

 One codebase tracked in revision control, many deploys

 - One app per codebase
-- Multiple apps sharing the same code is a violation of twelve-factor
+- Multiple apps sharing the same code is a violation

 .center[ ![]( http://12factor.net/images/codebase-deploys.png ) ]